Rights of Employees

 - New Jersey Employees Can Prove Discrimination Even If Decisionmaker Had No Discriminatory Animus

 South Orange is the home of Seton Hall University, which was established in 1856 by the Roman Catholic Archdiocese of Newark.
-South Orange was first municipality in New Jersey to recognize civil unions for homosexual couples.
+It also is home to the South Orange Performing Arts Center ("SOPAC"), and the Baird Center, which includes the Pierro Gallery of South Orange.

-Directions From South OrangeTo reach our office from South Orange you can take Route I-280 East to the Garden State Parkway North.
+Directions to Our Office From South OrangeTo reach our New Jersey employment law firm from South Orange, you can take Route I-280 East to the Garden State Parkway North.
 Take Garden State Parkway to Exit 172, where you will get off of the highway, and then make a right onto West Grand Avenue.
-Turn right at the next street, Chestnut Ridge Road, and then travel a short distance until you arrive at our address, 135 Chestnut Ridge Road in Montvale, New Jersey.
+Turn right at the next street, Chestnut Ridge Road, and travel a short distance until you arrive at our building.
+Our address is 135 Chestnut Ridge Road in Montvale, New Jersey.
+We are located on the second floor, in Suite 230.